joergwinner/angular-excel-print/README.md

 xlsx - https://github.com/SheetJS/js-xlsx
 file-saver (used to be able to make a downloadable file on browser) - https://github.com/eligrey/FileSaver.js/

-This is just a demo project for the particular json to xlsx function, for more complex usage or other functions, please follow the official lib documetation at https://github.com/SheetJS/js-xlsx
+This is just a demo project for the particular json to xlsx function / print function, for more complex usage or other functions, please follow the official lib documetation at https://github.com/SheetJS/js-xlsx
+#Installation

+npm install
+ng serve
 # XlsxJsonToXlsx (shitanshu)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)